Jon-Goodwin/StarCursor/README.md

 Really the only change needed here is to change the interface version, which just makes it not say it is outdated

 The regular version should work just fine on classic.

+### To do list
+I want to replace the current slash commands which are a bit clunky with a color picker wheel frame and the ability

+to set color codes, also I might add hard coded values for setting class colors.

+Im also planning to add some customization for size and the growth rate of the texture